 I purchased grit 36, 60, and 80 sand paper.
 It’s very easy to put on.
 Just slide it on the big roll.I also bought ear plugs and mask.
 The machine is very loud.Seconds before I turned the machine on for the first time.
 Do I look confident or terrified?
-It’s a selfie since no one else was around.The sander does what it’s supposed to do – taking it down to bare wood.This is the same pet urine stain you see in the photo above.
+It’s a selfie since no one else was around.The sander does what it’s supposed to do – taking it down to bare wood.This is the same pet urine stain you see in the second photo in the post.
 This photo was taken after I used 60 grit sand paper.
 Later, my orbital sander and hydrogen peroxide got rid of most of the stain.

 I wanted to rent the edge sander but it was out for a week.
 Instead I used my orbital sander.
 It worked just fine but produced a lot of dust.